tweedegolf/irma-chat/README.md

 This project was made to better learn the [Rust](https://www.rust-lang.org/) programming language, to get some hands-on knowledge of IRMA and to learn the frontend framework [Svelte](https://svelte.dev/).
-Because learning a new frontend framework was one of the goal the [IRMA frontend packages](https://irma.app/docs/irma-frontend/) were not used.
+Because learning a new frontend framework was one of the goals the [IRMA frontend packages](https://irma.app/docs/irma-frontend/) were not used.
-In any production application I would recommand using these packages.
+In any production application I would recommend using these packages.

 ## Technical overview

-The application consist out of three components:
+The application consists of three components:

-- A frontend SPA, written in Typescript / Svelte that guides the user trough the authentication flow and shows the chat interface
+- A frontend SPA, written in Typescript / Svelte that guides the user through the authentication flow and shows the chat interface
-- A backend application written in Rust that only comminucates over websockets.
+- A backend application written in Rust that only communicates over websockets.
 There are two websocket endpoints, one for the authentication flow with IRMA and one to send and receive chat messages
 - An [IRMA server](https://irma.app/docs/irma-server/) to perform IRMA sessions

-Session status updates are sent from IRMA server to the Rust backend over [Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) and are forwarded to the client via the esteblished websocket.
+Session status updates are sent from IRMA server to the Rust backend over [Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) and are forwarded to the client via the established websocket.

 ## Usage

 Deployment of this application is specific to the platform were you want to host the application.
 The DEMO application is hosted on a Kubernetes cluster.

-Running the applications consist of the following steps:
+Running the applications consists of the following steps:

 - Transpile the frontend using rollup and serve `index.html`, javascript files and stylesheets as static files
-- Compile the rust code and run the binary configures with environment variables
+- Compile the Rust code and run the binary configured with environment variables
 - Startup and configure the IRMA server

 ## Configuration

-The following environment variables a needed by the backend:
+The following environment variables are needed by the backend:

 ```
 WS_HOST: address and port to listen to for authentication sessions, for example: "0.0.0.0:9090"